 Dior La Collection Privée is the ultimate expression of this perfumer’s talents.
 ‘Rare ingredients, daring olfactory statements and creation that knows no bounds,’ is how Demachy sums it up.
 ‘This collection reflects the freedom that only true luxury can provide.’
 Demachy himself choose and selects ingredients from around the world: Arabian jasmine, Tuscan iris, tuberose, patchouli, neroli, Calabrian bergamot.

-These dozen or so handcrafted fragrances for women (and men) include Milly-la-Forêt (it was Dior’s romantic countryside retreat), exquisite Grand Bal – ‘an echo of one of Christian Dior’s great ball gowns, whose full skirts and beauty evoked the petals of a flower in full bloom’, explains Demachy – and Granville, named for Dior’s childhood home in Normandy, ‘the scent of fresh pine, whipping in the wind…’
+These handcrafted fragrances for women (and men) include Milly-la-Forêt (it was Dior’s romantic countryside retreat), exquisite Grand Bal – ‘an echo of one of Christian Dior’s great ball gowns, whose full skirts and beauty evoked the petals of a flower in full bloom’, explains Demachy – and Granville, named for Dior’s childhood home in Normandy, ‘the scent of fresh pine, whipping in the wind…’

 Please wait - loading perfume house fragrances...